LODSContent/DP-060T00A-Migrating-your-Database-to-Cosmos-DB/Labs/Lab 3 - Migrate Cassandra Workloads to Cosmos DB.md

         .save()
     ```

     This code creates another DataFrame for each of the tables in the Cosmos DB database.
-Each DataFrame will initially empty, initially.
+Each DataFrame will be empty, initially.
 The code then uses the **union** function to append the data from the corresponding DataFrame for each of the Cassandra tables.
 Finally, the code writes the appended DataFrame back to the Cosmos DB table.

     The DataFrame API is a very powerful abstraction provided by Spark, and is a highly efficient structure for transporting large volumes of data very quickly.

-2. In the toolbar at the top of the notebook, click **Run All**.
+1. In the toolbar at the top of the notebook, click **Run All**.
 You will see messages indicating that the cluster is starting up.
 When the cluster is ready, the notebook runs the code in each cell in turn.
 You will see further messages appearing below each cell.
 The data transfer operations that read and write DataFrames are executed as Spark jobs.
 You can expand the job to view the progress.
 The code in each cell should complete successfully, without displaying any error messages.

 ### Task 6: Verify that Data Migration was Successful

 1. Return to your Cosmos DB account in the Azure portal.
-2. Click **Data Explorer**,
+1. Click **Data Explorer**,
-3. In the **Data Explorer** pane, expand the **customerinfo** keyspace, expand the **customerdetails** table, and then click **Rows**.
+1. In the **Data Explorer** pane, expand the **customerinfo** keyspace, expand the **customerdetails** table, and then click **Rows**.
 The first 100 rows should be displayed.
 If the keyspace does not appear in the **Data Explorer** pane, click **Refresh** to update the display.
-4. Expand the **orderinfo** keyspace, expand the **orderdetails** table, and then click **Rows**.
+1. Expand the **orderinfo** keyspace, expand the **orderdetails** table, and then click **Rows**.
 The first 100 rows should be displayed for this table as well.
-5. Finally, expand the **orderline** table, and then click **Rows**.
+1. Finally, expand the **orderline** table, and then click **Rows**.
 Verify that the first 100 rows for this table appear.

 You have successfully migrated a Cassandra database to Cosmos DB by using Spark from a Databricks notebook.

 ### Task 7: Clean Up

 1. In the Azure portal, in the left-hand pane, click **Resource groups**.
-2. In the **Resource groups** window, click **cassandradbrg**.
+1. In the **Resource groups** window, click **cassandradbrg**.
-3. Click **Delete resource group**.
+1. Click **Delete resource group**.
-4. On the **Are you sure you want to delete "cassandradbrg"** page, in the **Type the resource group name** box, enter **cassandradbrg**, and then click **Delete**.
+1. On the **Are you sure you want to delete "cassandradbrg"** page, in the **Type the resource group name** box, enter **cassandradbrg**, and then click **Delete**.

 ---
 © 2019 Microsoft Corporation.
 All rights reserved.